MorrowShore/certsystem/readme.txt

 You should have received a copy of the GNU General Public License along with this plugin.
 If not, see <https://www.gnu.org/licenses/>.

 == Support ==
-For support, feature requests, or bug reports, please use the WordPress plugin repository support forums or contact the plugin author.
+For support, feature requests, or bug reports, contact us at https://morrowshore.com

 == Contributing ==

 We welcome contributions!
 Please follow WordPress coding standards and security best practices when submitting patches or feature additions through the WordPress plugin repository.